 - McGill University Graduate Faculty Summer Research Fellowship (1982)

 - B.Sc conferred from McGill University with ‘Distinction’/ Dean's Honors list (1981)

 - Director, Center for Healthcare Innovation, Stevens Institute of Technology

-- Professor, Department of Chemistry, Chemical Biology and Biomedical Engineering, Stevens Institute of Technology
+- Professor and Interim Director, Department of Chemistry, Chemical Biology and Biomedical Engineering, Stevens Institute of Technology

 - Executive Director, Institute of Genomic Medicine, New Jersey Medical School (2007-2012)

 - Professor, Department of Pediatrics, New Jersey Medical School (2007-2012)

 - Research Director, The Autism Center, New Jersey Medical School (2008-2012)